Strangefake-Ex/Strangefake-Ex.github.io/README.md

 ## Getting Started
 path 1:
-click the website https://round-table-app.vercel.app/, login in with the accout cpt208 and password cpt208
+click the website link: https://round-table-app.vercel.app/, login in with the accout cpt208 and password cpt208

 path 2:
 ```bash